arielb0/scull_suite_frontend/README.md

 - **core/api-rest-service**: Data access layer.
 Encapsulate logic needed to make requests and receive responses from backend, using HTTP methods.
 Serialize and de serialize data.
 Allow avoid repeating code on feature service layer.

-## Technology Stack

-- TypeScript
-- Angular
-- Nginx
-- GNU/Linux (Debian)
-- Visual Studio Code

 ## Deployment (Production)

 The service runs on GNU/Linux environment, using Nginx as HTTP server to serve application

-## Improvements

-On more complex applications, create one project for application.
-This technical choice allow manage complexity better.
-The trade-off is poor code re utilization on applications that are related or use the same components.

 ## Technical decisions

--**TypeScript**: Is a language that allow static typing and early error detection, better maintainability, improve developer experience and is a industry standard for modern front end frameworks, like Angular.
+- **TypeScript**: Is a language that allow static typing and early error detection, better maintainability, improve developer experience and is a industry standard for modern front end frameworks, like Angular.
 Other alternatives are JavaScript, but it lacks of the benefits of TypeScript.
 The trade-off are higher initial learning